-The 'blot-drying' procedure employed by Unicomarine Ltd. for the determination of biomass was as specified in the Green Book, i.e. avoiding excessive pressure when blotting specimens dry.
-However, there remains a considerable variation between the estimates of total biomass made by the participating laboratories and Unicomarine Ltd. Six laboratories provided biomass data; three provided data that was lighter in total than Unicomarine Ltd.; three supplied data that was heavier than Unicomarine Ltd. estimations.
-The extremes recorded were 18.4% lighter (LB1638) and 11.2% heavier (LB1605) than the Unicomarine Ltd. estimations.
-Overall the average difference between the values determined by the participating laboratories and Unicomarine Ltd. was -2.6% (i.e. laboratory measurements were lighter than those made by Unicomarine Ltd.).
-Previous Scheme years have not shown any particular pattern of variance for biomass estimations; the last four year's average biomass difference figures were 3.4% lighter (MB16), 2.4% heavier (MB15), 2.3% lighter (MB14) and 9.9% heavier (MB13).
+The 'blot-drying' procedure employed by Thomson Unicomarine Ltd. for the determination of biomass was as specified in the Green Book, i.e. avoiding excessive pressure when blotting specimens dry.
+However, there remains a considerable variation between the estimates of total biomass made by the participating laboratories and Thomson Unicomarine Ltd. Six laboratories provided biomass data; all participants provided data that was heavier in total than Thomson Unicomarine Ltd. estimations.
+The extremes recorded were 16.2% heavier (LB1705) and 43.9% heavier (LB11708) than the Thomson Unicomarine Ltd. estimations.
+Overall the average difference between the values determined by the participating laboratories and Thomson Unicomarine Ltd. was +30.3% (i.e. laboratory measurements were heavier than those made by Thomson Unicomarine Ltd.).
+Previous Scheme years have not shown any particular pattern of variance for biomass estimations; the last five year's average biomass difference figures were 2.6% lighter (MB17), 3.4% lighter (MB16), 2.4% heavier (MB15), 2.3% lighter (MB14) and 9.9% heavier (MB13).
 It seems likely that the main reasons for the observed differences between the measurements are more thorough, or less consistent, drying by participating laboratories prior to weighing.
 A similar observation was made in previous years of the Scheme.
-The average percentage difference between Unicomarine Ltd. and participating laboratories biomass figures for MB12 was +2.2%, MB11 was -3.1%, MB10 was -13.3%, MB09 was -14.6%, MB08 it was +4.9%, MB07 it was -1.67%, MB06 it was +26%, MB05 it was +32% and for MB04 it was +20%.
+The average percentage difference between Thomson Unicomarine Ltd. and participating laboratories biomass figures for MB12 was +2.2%, MB11 was -3.1%, MB10 was -13.3%, MB09 was - 14.6%, MB08 it was +4.9%, MB07 it was -1.67%, MB06 it was +26%, MB05 it was +32% and for MB04 it was +20%.
 There are likely to be several reasons for the differences between years, though the nature of the fauna in the distributed samples is likely to be of particular importance.